firdauskedir/DuhaSweet/README.md

 # Duha's Sweet Catering — Website

 A multi-page promotional website for **Duha's Sweet Catering**, a dessert catering business based in Addis Ababa, Ethiopia.
-Built with HTML5, CSS3, and vanilla JavaScript.
+Built with HTML5, CSS3, and JavaScript.

----

 ## Pages